Our Services

 Hip dips—technically known as "violin hips" or "trochanteric depressions"—are inward curves along the sides of your hips.
 They're a normal part of human anatomy, determined largely by your bone structure, muscle mass, and fat distribution.
 While you can't change your pelvic bone shape, you can soften the appearance of hip dips through targeted exercises, nutrition, posture, wardrobe choices, and, for those seeking quicker or more dramatic results, cosmetic procedures.

 Hip dips are neither unhealthy nor abnormal.
-Still, if you experience pain, imbalance, or sudden changes in your hips, consider using this free AI symptom checker to evaluate your hip pain and speak to a healthcare professional if something feels off.
+Still, if you experience discomfort, imbalance, or sudden changes in your hips, it's worth getting checked out—try Ubie's free AI-powered hip pain symptom checker to help identify what might be causing your symptoms and whether you should speak to a healthcare professional.

 Building muscle around your hips and glutes helps fill out indentations and improves overall shape.
 Focus on: